Black Hole Response Theory and its Exact Shockwave Limit: Black Hole Response Theory

 \subsection{Perturbative structure of response functions}

 We now take up the diagrammatic representation of the response functions introduced above.
-In this context, it is natural to exploit the relationship that inherently exists between the response functions and the one-particle irreducible (1PI) effective action $\Gamma[h,Z]$, defined through the Legendre transform of the BHR effective action.
-Contrary to the usual PM expansion, this provides a concise pictorial representation of the PM-resummed responses.
+In this context, it is natural to exploit the relationship that inherently exists between the response functions and the one-particle irreducible (1PI) effective action $\Gamma[h,Z]$, defined through the Legendre transform of the BHR effective action. {The effective action will serve two purposes, both rooted in its ``1PI Feynman rules'' to be introduced below.
+First, as we will see, the response functions are given by a finite number of diagrams in terms the 1PI Feynman rules.
+Second, the 1PI Feynman rules are quite easily related to (infinite sums of) the perturbative post-Minkowskian vertex rules.
+In this way, the 1PI Feynman rules represent a useful middle point between the response functions and perturbative PM vertices.}

 Below, we first briefly review the usual PM Feynman rules, after which we in some detail describe how the 1PI effective action may be leveraged to derive PM resummed Feynman rules from \eqn{Znaïve}.
 Here we uncover that the two-point response acts as the propagator in the PM-resummed theory, providing a building block for higher-point response functions.